adamazoulay/homelab-proxmox-k8s/Readme.md

 ### ArgoCD

 Update the repo url and domain url in `values-seed.yaml` and `values.yaml`.
+Change the gitea values to point at the correct github urls.

 1. `kubectl create namespace argocd`
 2. `helm dependency build ./system/argocd`